tealblu/scoreboard-bot/README.md

 </p>

 **trivial** is a Discord bot that automatically tracks game scores from chat messages.
-When a user posts a score (e.g. a Wordle result), trivial parses it, stores it in SQLite, and replies with a formatted embed.
-A `!scores` command retrieves leaderboards filtered by game and date.

-Parsers are auto-discovered from the `parsers/` directory — adding support for a new game is as simple as dropping in a new file that subclasses `ScoreParser`.
+When a user posts their daily score, trivial remembers the score.
+The `!scores` command can be used to display scores that trivial remembered.

-## How to set up
+# How to set up

 1. Copy `.env.example` to `.env` and fill in your bot token and prefix:
    ```